 14. Take a Trip to the Mekong Delta

-Visiting the Mekong River Delta is probably the most touristy thing you can do around Ho Chi Minh City, but worth it if you’d like to see a bit of the countryside.
+Visiting the Mekong river delta is probably the most touristy thing you can do around Ho Chi Minh City, but worth it if you’d like to see a bit of the countryside.
 It’s also easy to get off the beaten path if you plan your own Mekong Delta trip.

 The longer tour takes you to a floating market in the Mekong river delta town of Can Tho.
 Or you can do a multi-day tour.
-No matter what you choose, expect a bit of a show but know that your tourism dollars are helping these communities.
+No matter which tour you choose, expect a bit of a show but know that your tourism dollars are helping these communities.

 15. Climb Through the Cu Chi Tunnels

 The Cu Chi Tunnels are 75 miles of interconnecting tunnels that were used by the Vietnamese military during the Vietnamese War (or American War as they call it).
 They served as hiding spots and as routes for communication and supplies.